8 tricks up your auto dealer’s sleeve

 Dealers boost their profits by selling all sorts of accessories, from roof racks to premium sound systems.

-Be especially alert for "surprise" add-ons — extras you absolutely don't need but that salespeople try to slip in as you're wrapping up the deal.
+Be especially alert for surprise add-ons salespeople try to slip in as you're wrapping up the deal.